 “The strategy is very simple.
 It’s to use mainstream traditional Islam to innoculate, to immunise young Muslims minds against a radical narrative.”

-He made similar points in a 2010 paper entitled “Tackling Muslim Radicalization: Lessons from Scotland”, published by the US-based Institute for Social Policy and Understanding5.
+He made similar points in a 2010 paper entitled “Tackling Muslim Radicalization: Lessons from Scotland”, published by the US-based Institute for Social Policy and Understanding ((Tackling Muslim Radicalization seems not to be available at present on the ISPU website, but can be downloaded here – pdf)).
 He wrote there:

 “SOLAS seeks to prevent the production of radical Islamists.”